Elastic Bamboo Costs

 Full details on Amazon EC2 pricing is available on the Amazon EC2 pricing page.
 Please also note the following important information, which is relevant to EC2 usage by Elastic Bamboo:

-- You are responsible for all EC2 compute usage costs incurred on your AWS account.
+- You are responsible for all EC2 usage costs incurred on your AWS account.

 - Elastic Bamboo creates "High-CPU Medium" Instances by default, however you can configure the EC2 instance type.
 Read Managing your elastic image configurations for instructions on how to change your default instance type.
 Please note the different costs for different instance types.

-- You are responsible for creating and shutting down elastic instances to run agents in EC2.
+- You are responsible for creating and shutting down resources required to run agents in EC2.

 - You can track your EC2 usage in near real-time on the AWS Account page.